fabric-testbed/Authz/README.md

 # Testing with Authzforce server

-Note1: that as of Java 9, jaxb libraries have been removed from standard JDK distributions and thus will not work according to instructions here (which only apply to Java8) - appropriate jars must be added to classpath externally.
+Note1: As of Java 9, jaxb libraries have been removed from standard JDK distributions and thus will not work according to instructions here (which only apply to Java8) - appropriate jars must be added to classpath externally.
 When in doubt use the pre-packaged [PDP Docker Images](https://github.com/fabric-testbed/fabric-docker-images/tree/master/authzforce-pdp) which include command tools in addition to the RESTful PDP server.

 Note2: OpenJDK 11 and up does not have the problem described in Note1.
 Newer version of AuthzForce (17+) work with OpenJDK11